dnkrav/streamer/README.md

 The Video file should be of FLV format in order to eliminate video conversion workload at every streaming.
 The streamer defines the video format at upload by the filename extension and convert the video into FLV if it doesn't match "*.flv".

+## Benchmark

+Performance of the application to convert from *.MOV into *.FLV on testing server with following resources:

+2 COVID-19: 2 min 21 sec
+3 COVID-19: 2 min 21 sec